matcha-ai/matcha/docs/gotchas.md

 };
 ```

-Instead, each stateful object must be made persistent in some way:
+Instead, each stateful component must be made persistent in some way:

 ```cpp
 Net net = (fn) [](tensor x) {